Circa Infinity

-Circa Infinity is a puzzle-platform game developed by Kenny Sun.
+Circa Infinity is a puzzle-platform game developed and published by Kenny Sun.
 It was released on September 9, 2015 for Microsoft Windows, OS X, and Linux.
-Versions for Nintendo Switch, Xbox One, and Xbox Series X and Series S are coming soon.
+Versions for Nintendo Switch, Xbox One, and Xbox Series X and Series S were released by RedDeerGames on November 5, 2021.
 The game is set on recursive, concentric circles that alternate in color, on which a variety of enemies pose the player with numerous challenges.

 Gameplay

 Circa Infinity contains 50 levels, which are divided into 5 parts.
 Each part adds a layer of complexity to the gameplay.
 The player controls their character (or characters) by running around the edge of a circle.
 The core flow of the game involves flipping inside the circle at specified areas, avoiding demons, and jumping to the next circle.
 Since the enemies from the previous few circles stay on screen, the level design additionally serves to create a hypnotizing visual effect.

 Soundtrack

 The Circa Infinity Official Soundtrack was written and produced by brothers Jack Fay and Jim Fay under the name JACK+JIM.